Ajaycandane/Simple_Calculator_Web_App/README.md

-To elevate the aesthetic appeal, we integrated the Montserrat font from Google Fonts, providing a sleek and modern typography that complements the overall design.In conclusion this web-based calculator offers a seamless and professional arithmetic experience, ensuring precision and convenience for users with its modern interface and dynamic features.
+To elevate the aesthetic appeal, we integrated the Montserrat font from Google Fonts, providing a sleek and modern typography that complements the overall design.In conclusion this web-based calculator offers a seamless and professional arithmetic experience, ensuring precision and convenience for users with its modern interface and dynamic features and its responsive for both mobile and laptop.